aws-solutions/media-services-application-mapper/README.md

     |- msam                         [ Source files for the MSAM REST API and scheduled tasks ]
     |- tools                        [ Scripts used in the development of MSAM ]
     |- web-cloudformation           [ Source files for the web template and custom resources ]
-|- buildspec.yml                    [ Specification for building using CodeBuild within CodePipeline ]
 </pre>

 <a name="license"></a>